 Pristiq withdrawal can be surprisingly mild using a comprehensive set of holistic protocols and closely monitored gradual reduction.

-Pristiq (desvenlafaxine) is an FDA approved SNRI drug in extended-release, oral pill form for treating MDD (major depressive disorder) and various off-label uses.
+Pristiq (desvenlafaxine) is an FDA-approved SNRI drug in extended-release, oral pill form for treating MDD (major depressive disorder) and various off-label uses.
 Antidepressants are often prescribed off-label without strong evidence of their benefits relative to risks.6

 Do your symptoms require Pristiq?

-Alternative to Meds has been an antidepressant withdrawal help authority for fifteen and a half years.
+Alternative to Meds has been an antidepressant withdrawal help authority for 17+ years.
 We have published evidence regarding our success.
 Even with the most egregious side effects, these are reportedly more common than what some medical literature would suggest.
 Do not despair.
 Please be aware that not only do we specialize in mitigating such reactions, but many of our staff have also endured and overcome these along our own journeys.
 This has enriched our ability to become the caring health providers and teachers that we are.

 15 Years Experience by Professionals Who Understand Your Journey.